Klöckner & Co: Most recent past

 In May 2021, Guido Kerkhoff succeeded Gisbert Rühl as Chairman of the Management Board of Klöckner & Co.
 Under his leadership, the group's sustainability strategy was further developed, and activities related to green steel were expanded.

 Klöckner & Co has also focused on selective acquisitions, including Hernandez Stainless, RSC Rostfrei Coilcenter, National Materials of Mexico (NMM), Industrial Manufacturing Services (IMS), and Sol Components in recent years.
 These acquisitions are in line with the corporate strategy introduced by Guido Kerkhoff, which focuses on higher-value businesses, including the processing and metalworking business, in Europe and North America.

 Additionally, as part of the portfolio optimization and the implementation of the corporate strategy, the company announced the planned sale of the distribution business in four European countries in December 2023.
 In March 2024, the national companies in France, the UK, the Netherlands, and Belgium were sold to the Spanish company Hierros Anon.

-Klöckner & Co plans to relocate the group's headquarters from Duisburg to Düsseldorf in 2025.
-The primary reason for this decision is the significantly better CO_{2} footprint of the new building compared to the current location.
-In addition, the move offers several operational advantages and is directly related to the existing real estate and personnel capacities.
+In 2025, Klöckner & Co relocated the group’s headquarters from Duisburg to Düsseldorf.
+In January 2026, the US competitor Worthington Steel announced its intention to acquire Klöckner.